100 Notable alumni of

 -

-George D. Behrakis is a Greek-American retired entrepreneur and philanthropist who has contributed to many organizations and establishments in the previous decades.
-He is best known for his donation to the Museum of Fine Arts in Boston, Massachusetts, and for the building of Northeastern University's College of Health Sciences.
-He is a retired pharmacist, medicine researcher and businessman.
+George D. Behrakis is a Greek-American businessman, pharmaceutical entrepreneur, and philanthropist.
+He is best known for his donations to the Museum of Fine Arts in Boston, Massachusetts, and to Northeastern University's College of Health Sciences.

 -